skypointcloud/cdp/docs/docs/billing.md

 ![Alt text](https://github.com/skypointcloud/platform/blob/master/docs/doc_snippets/billing-info.PNG?raw=true)

 After the basic details in regards to the subscription, is a brief tabular description of all the different basic plans offered to the user on this platform.
 The user have been given the liberty to choose the payment plan with two options:
-1. Pay Monnthly
+1. Pay Monthly
 2. Pay Yearly

 To upgrade a plan click on the upgrade button on that particular plan which you want to subscribe.

 ### Base Plans Details
-1. **FREE**: By default, the free plan is activated and the user gets the following features with the subscription:
+1. **FREE** : By default, the free plan is activated and the user gets the following features with the subscription:
     - Price: $0 per month
     - Number of Instance: 1
     - Number of Users: 1